-Each of these legal theories has certain requirements that must be proven in order to be compensated for an injury.
-Because there are various theories under which a claim can be pursued, it’s important for victims to have a Michigan dog bite lawyer by their side, assessing the important facts and the proper course of action.
+Each of these theories has certain requirements that must be proven in order to be compensated for an injury — which is why it’s important for victims to have a Michigan dog bite lawyer by their side, assessing the important facts and the proper course of action.
 Important facts include:

 - date, time and location of the injury.

 - names of the dog owner/possessor at the time of the attack.